Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

-Then the following holds locally on $\Spf(R)$: There is a finite separable extension $Q'$ of the field of fractions $Q$ of $R$ such that the integral closure $B'$ of $B$ in $Q'$ is \'etale over $B$ and $\La:=\{x\in Q'\;|\; e(x)=0\}$ has the following properties.
-Let $R'$ be the integral closure of $R$ in $Q$.
+Then the following holds locally on $\Spf(R)$: There is a finite separable extension $Q'$ of the field of fractions $Q$ of $R$ such that the integral closure $B'$ of $B$ in $Q'$ is \'etale over $B$ and $\La := \{x\in Q'\mid e(x)=0\}$ has the following two properties. \begin{enumerate} \item[(1)] $\La$ satisfies the conditions (i)--(iii) on $\La$ in \ref{thmTate}(b).
+That is, \begin{enumerate} \item[(i)] $\La$ is a projective $A$-module of rank $n$, \item[(ii)] every nonzero element $\lambda$ of $\La$ is a unit of $B'$ such that $\lambda^{-1}$ is topologically nilpotent, \item[(iii)] for each $n\geq 1$ and ideal of definition $I$ of $R$, almost all nonzero elements $\la \in \La$ satisfy $\la^{-1}\in (IR')^n$, where $R'$ denotes the integral closure of $R$ in $Q'$. \end{enumerate} \item[(2)] For every complete discrete valuation field $K$ and morphism $\Spa(K, \cV)\to S$ with $\cV$ the valuation ring of $K$, the kernel of the map $e$ associated to the pullback of $\phi$ to $\cV$ in the separable closure $K^{\sep}$ of $K$ coincides with the pullback of $\La$ to $K^{\sep}$. \end{enumerate} \end{sbprop}